JerryTarus/crotonnshort.github.io/README.md

 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐

-The final result should be like the screenshot below...
+The final result should look like the screenshot below...

 ![Alt text](img/crotonnshort.png)

 🤺 🤺 🤺
-This project is protected under the
+This project is protected under the MIT License...
-MIT License

-Copyright © 2023 Jerry Tarus
+Copyright © 2023 Crotonn Short